Outburn-IL/foob-docs/installation.md

 > Installation / Upgrade procedure:
 1. Open InterSystems IRIS for Health terminal
 2. Authenticate yourself using your credentials
-3. switch the namespace to the target one where FUME Plugin will be installed
+3. Switch the namespace to the target one where FUME Plugin will be installed
 ```shell
 %SYS> zn "FUME"
 FUME>